bnb-chain/javascript-sdk/README.md

 ## BncClient
 - every tx has a specified type and encode prefix
-- supported type and according prefix:
+- supported type and prefix:

   |type|name|prefix|
   |:---|:---|:---